camunda/camunda-docs-manual/content/user-guide/dmn-engine/_index.md

 ---

 The Camunda DMN engine is a Java library which can evaluate DMN decision tables.
-It implements the version 1.3 of the OMG [DMN](http://www.omg.org/spec/DMN/1.3) standard to the extent documented in the [DMN reference].
+It implements version 1.3 of the OMG [DMN](http://www.omg.org/spec/DMN/1.3) standard to the extent documented in the [DMN reference].

 The DMN engine can be used as library embedded in an application or in combination with the Camunda Platform.
 This section